erosenfeld/Thesaurus/README.md

 Now that these three steps have been performed, `CreateThesaurus.java` can be run.
 This takes as a command line argument two file numbers between 00 and 98, and uses the data in that range of files (including) to create a file in thesaurus_data with an appropriate name.
 If you would like to include all data for a specific range of degrees, run

-    python find_degree_range.py
+    python find_degree_range.py <degree-lower-bound> <degree-upper-bound>

 which takes as command line input the upper and lower bounds, and returns the file range that includes those bounds.

 A file created from a range of 20 parsed files will be about 500MB, though it will vary depending on which 20 files were used.
 Keep in mind that the accuracy may decrease massively if fewer than the full 98 files are used (though 20 files is usually enough to get a good estimate).
 Because of the method of calculating mutual entropy and similarity, small changes in size of data can drastically alter results.
 Also note that the lower-numbered files provide less information, and therefore data based on only lower numbers tends to be extremely erratic (but they are much faster to parse through).

 You can now run `Thesaurus.java`.
 This takes as a command line input the same two files for the range (so it knows what file to search for).
 After a quick read through of the data, you can give the program any word (with the attached POS tag) and the program will output any word in its database whose similarity with the given word is above the calculated threshold.
-The threshold is calculated based on the number of file parsed; since it keeps a running total, the value for a "highly similar matching" is obviously going to be less than 0.1 if you didn't go through the entire database).
+The threshold is calculated based on the number of files parsed; since it keeps a running total, the value for a "highly similar matching" is obviously going to be less than 0.1 if you didn't go through the entire database).
 Note that the threshold changes for different types of words (noun/verb/adjective) in order to provide a more appropriate matching.
 Also, only words of the same POS will be returned, as those were the only ones whose similarities were calculated in the first place.
 You can also give a threshold (in the form of a double) after the word to specify a particular threshold (for example, type "0" after the word to get a list of all ~400 matches).

 # Creating Your Own Thesaurus #
 ---